-When you’re looking for Floor Protection, there are many things to take into consideration before choosing which product you will use.
-We get asked a lot which type of product is right for certain environments, so we thought it would be beneficial to show the below document: these are guidelines from the Contract Flooring Association, specifically Section Nineteen which covers the use of temporary floor protection products.
+When you’re looking for contract flooring, Floor Protection should be one thing to take into consideration before starting.
+At Protec, we get asked a lot which type of product is right for certain environments, so we thought it would be beneficial to show the below document: these are guidelines from the Contract Flooring Association, specifically Section Nineteen which covers the use of temporary floor protection products.

 We have a range of Floor Protection products on our website, including a Self-Adhesive Carpet Protector and Carpetshield® Flame Retardant Carpet Protection.
 If you have any questions about getting the right product for your floor protection, please give us a call on 0800 834 704.

 Protection of interior floor finishes is often required on both new and refurbishment projects.
 Fast track programmes often include floor coverings installed prior to the completion of work by other trades and, to reduce the risk of damage proper protection materials should be considered.

 Leveling screeds and directly finished bases covered by Part 1 of BS8204 are not designed as wearing surfaces, therefore their surfaces should be given adequate protection against damage or wear during subsequent building operations and until the floor is laid.
 Note that, where cement and sand leveling screeds have dried sufficiently after curing.
 It can be advantageous for the temporary protection to be relatively impervious.
 This would minimize the likelihood of differential moisture levels developing between the top and bottom of the screed before the floor is installed, thus minimizing the risk of lipping and curling at joints or cracks in the screed, as described in BRE Current Paper 94/74.
 Breathable protection is available which avoids trapping in moisture vapor if there is a need to protect uncured floors immediately.